happyjy/happyjy.github.io/memo.md

 # 3 - Styling & Navbar

-* scss
+- scss
-* gatsby-plugin-sass
+- gatsby-plugin-sass
-* gatsby-plugin-catch-links
+- gatsby-plugin-catch-links

 # 4 - Styling & NavbarCreate a GatsbyJS Blog / Creating & Fetching posts

-* gatsby-transformer-remark
+- gatsby-transformer-remark

 ```
 # Welcome to GraphiQL
 #
 # GraphiQL is an in-browser tool for writing, validating, and
-# testing GraphQL queries.
+# testing GraphQl queries.
 #
 # Type queries into this side of the screen, and you will see intelligent
-# typeaheads aware of the current GraphQL type schema and live syntax and
+# typeaheads aware of the current GraphQl type schema and live syntax and
 # validation errors highlighted within the text.
 #
-# GraphQL queries typically start with a "{" character.
+# GraphQl queries typically start with a "{" character.
 Lines that starts
 # with a # are ignored.
 #
-# An example GraphQL query might look like:
+# An example GraphQl query might look like:
 #
 #     {
 #       site {